top of page

 1. The goal here is to create a client-side script hosted on your exploit server that redirects the victim's browser to a crafted URL.
 This URL exploits the application's functionality by combining the client-side redirect script with your malicious query string to perform the CSRF attack.

-When the victim visits the malicious link, their browser automatically executes the script.
+When the victim visits the malicious link, we want their browser to automatically execute the script.
 The window.location property in JavaScript is used to navigate the browser to the specified URL, which contains your payload.
 This triggers the vulnerable endpoint, making the change (e.g., updating the email) while using the victim's session. <script>

 window.location = "https://0a8a0008031cf6a4811552a0003f0087.web-security-academy.net/post/comment/confirmation?postId=10/../../my-account/change-email?email=zzz%40boom.com%26submit=1";